LEEClab/LS_METRICS/README.md

 # Tutorial: take a look in LSMetrics [Wiki!](https://github.com/LEEClab/LS_METRICS/wiki)

 If you have questions, contact us at one of the e-mails below.
 You can also contact us if you have any errors running LSMetrics (or you can open an issue here on GitHub).
-Take a look also on LS Connectivity, a software developed in LEEC for doing several connectivity metrics.

 - Bernardo Niebuhr <<bernardo_brandaum@yahoo.com.br>>
 - John W. Ribeiro <<jw.ribeiro.rc@gmail.com>>
 - Milton C. Ribeiro <<mcr@rc.unesp.br>>
+- Renata L. Muylaert <<renatamuy@gmail.com>>